rcruces/R-plots/R-stacked_barplot/README.md

 Stacked plot: Grades
 --------------------

-Now let's suppouse we have the grades of one student.
+Now let's suppose we have the grades of one student.
 Each column corresponds to the course and the rows to the grades.

 ``` r
 # Matrix of 3x4, 3 conditions, 4 groups.
 Filled with random values